-Rather than predicting, fetching, and dispatching/renaming instructions as individual units, the frontend of the trace processor works more efficiently at the higher level of traces.
-Traces are predicted using a next-trace predictor (Jacobson et al. 1997) which implicitly predicts multiple branches each cycle with only a single trace prediction.
-Traces themselves are stored in a trace cache (Johnson, 1994; Peleg & Weiser, 1995; Rotenberg et al. 1996; Patel et al. 1997) for low-latency, high-bandwidth instruction fetching.
-Traces are also efficiently dispatched and renamed as a unit (Vajapeyam & Mitra, 1997): intra-trace values are pre-renamed in the trace cache, so only inter-trace values (live-in and live-out registers) need to be dynamically renamed.
+Rather than predicting, fetching, and dispatching/ renaming instructions as individual units, the frontend of the trace processor works more efficiently at the higher level of traces.
+Traces are predicted using a next-trace predictor [6] which implicitly predicts multiple branches each cycle with only a single trace prediction.
+Traces themselves are stored in a trace cache [7,8,9,10] for low-latency, highbandwidth instruction fetching.
+Traces are also efficiently dispatched and renamed as a unit [4]: intra-trace values are pre-renamed in the trace cache, so only inter-trace values (live-in and live-out registers) need to be dynamically renamed.

-The instruction window and issue mechanisms are distributed among multiple processing elements (PEs) (Vajapeyam & Mitra, 1997).
+The instruction window and issue mechanisms are distributed among multiple processing elements (PEs) [4].
 Each PE is allocated a single trace.
 Fast instruction issue and bypassing of intra-trace values are possible due to a small (trace-sized) window and modest, dedicated issue bandwidth within each PE.

 Trace processor control independence mechanisms are described in the following three subsections.
 We begin with the hierarchical instruction window and how it is inherently suited to flexible window management.
-Then, the interesting problem of ensuring and identifying trace-level re-convergence is described.
-Finally, we describe how the selective misspeculation recovery model of trace processors (Rotenberg et al. 1997) supports the data flow management requirements of control independence.
+Then, the interesting problem of ensuring and identifying tracelevel re-convergence is described.
+Finally, we describe how the selective misspeculation recovery model of trace processors [5] supports the data flow management requirements of control independence.

-Figure 2: Trace processor.
+FIGURE 2.
+Trace processor.

-1.1.1 Exploiting Hierarchy: Flexible Window Management
+1.1.1.
+Exploiting hierarchy: flexible window manage-

+ment.
 The hierarchical instruction window enables flexible window management in two ways.